KamilPiekutowski/Predators_and_Prey/README.md

 ### Problems/Bugs
 ___
-There is one bug that we can't seem to fix -- the program very, very occasionally crashes.
-There is a Seg Fault somewhere that we can't find.
-This will most likely not happen, but if it does, please just run it again.
+There is one bug that we can't seem to fix -- the program occasionally crashes due to a segmentation fault.
+Just run the program again when it happens.

 Thanks!